abilinski/Non-Inf-DID/README.md

 where time is indexed by t, the intervention begins at t=T, <a href="https://www.codecogs.com/eqnedit.php?latex=d_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?d_i" title="d_i" /></a> is an indicator that an observation is in the treatment group, <a href="https://www.codecogs.com/eqnedit.php?latex=\alpha_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\alpha_i" title="\alpha_i" /></a> is a unit fixed effect, <a href="https://www.codecogs.com/eqnedit.php?latex=\gamma_t" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\gamma_t" title="\gamma_t" /></a> is a time fixed effect.
 The average treatment effect is <a href="https://www.codecogs.com/eqnedit.php?latex=\beta" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\beta" title="\beta" /></a>.

 ## But I said I believe trends are parallel.
 Why should I include differential trends?
 If trends are parallel, your treatment effect is still unbiased.
-If there are small (but substantively unimportant) trend differences, this specification reduces bias.
+If there are small trend differences, this specification reduces bias.

 ## But won't this hurt power?
 What if I only have a few pre-periods?
 We show in our paper that power to detect a treatment effect in a model with differential linear pre-trends is roughly the same as power to rule out a violation of parallel trends the same size as your treatment effect.
 If you can no longer detect your effect in a more complex model, you probably couldn't provide much statistical evidence about the parallel trends assumption.